You Only Loved Me Twice

-You Only Loved Me Twice is a crime drama short film directed by award-winning director Ryan Pickett, which along with a business proposal helped him become a top 5 finalist in the showcase event in the US for Global Entrepreneurship Week film entrepreneurship competition The Race to BE hosted by media mogul Russell Simmons at Sony Picture Studios in Los Angeles.
-You Only Loved Me Twice currently has distribution with IndieFlix online video streaming service.
+You Only Loved Me Twice is a crime drama short film directed by Ryan Pickett.
+It is streamed by Indieflix.

 Plot

 You Only Loved Me Twice is a silent film that shows the way deception can be deadly.
 Wife Amy Miller (Michelle Evans) is preparing a romantic meal for her husband with flowers and wine.
 Amy has a perturbed look on her face, which the audience realizes is because she has recently stumbled upon photos of her husband Ray Miller (Matt Bolton) with a young sassy blonde Lisa Hewitt (Jennifer Bonior).
 When Ray comes home, he brings flowers perhaps to make up for a fight the couple recently had.
 The couple begins to eat in silence until Ray drops his glass of wine.
 Amy is in the middle of aiming a gun she has taped under the table.
 Ray and Amy are cleaning the wine when he sees the gun.
 The couple begins a choreographed tango.
 Ray reaches for the gun and he shoots Amy, while his next move is to wait for Lisa to join him.